1thenameisshivam/ReadRover/README.md

 To run this project locally, follow these steps:

+0. **SetUp Folder**:create new file in desktop and open that file in vscode, then open terminal of vscode or you can use shortcut to open terminal : ctrl + shift + ~,and then copy the link provided below and run it.

-1. **Clone the Repository**:git clone [repository_url]
+1. **Clone the Repository**:git clone https://github.com/1thenameisshivam/ReadRover.git

+2. **Navigate to folder **:cd ReadRover

-2. **Install Dependencies**:npm install
+3. **Install Dependencies**:npm i

-3. **Run the Development Server**:npm run dev
+4. **Run the Development Server**:npm run dev

 This command will start the development server and open the application in your default web browser.
-You can then access the application at `http://localhost:3000`.
+You can then access the application at `http://localhost:5173/`(default port).